cbishopvelti/oas/README.md

 ### Lisence

 This project is **proprietary software**.
-All rights are reserved by Chris Bishop.
+All rights are reserved by Christopher Bishop.
 Unauthorized copying, modification, or distribution of these files is strictly prohibited.